hello-developer-sanjay/EduXcel-Empowering-Careers-in-Tech-Expert-Insights-Cutting-Edge-Education-and-Skill-Mastery/README.md

-# EduXcel E-Learning Platform
+# EduXcel | Empowering Careers in Tech: Expert Insights, Cutting-Edge Education, and Skill Mastery

 ![EduXcel Logo](https://sanjaybasket.s3.ap-south-1.amazonaws.com/logo.png)

-Welcome to the EduXcel E-Learning Platform!
+Welcome to the EduXcel | Empowering Careers in Tech: Expert Insights, Cutting-Edge Education, and Skill Mastery!
 We are thrilled to introduce you to our innovative project, designed to revolutionize online education.

 ## Table of Contents